 Elohim is plural “gods” [source].
 The God of the bible (Yahweh) is referred to in the plural Elohim thousands of times.
 The very first verse of the very first book of the Bible reads “In the beginning God [Elohim] created the heaven and the earth” (Genesis 1:1).
 The word God in the Hebrew is plural but the word created treats it as singular.
 So there is singularity and plurality in the Godhead.

 Scriptures clearly show there are a plurality of Persons identified as the one God Yahweh.
-Here Yahweh is speaking and another Person identified as Yahweh and His Spirit sends Him.
+Here Yahweh is speaking but another Person is identified as Yahweh and His Spirit sends Him.

 Yahweh sends another Person identified as Yahweh.